jamieandrews08/MachineLearning/README.md

         - Genetic Algorithm

-### Unsupervised learning and Dimensionality Reduction:
+### Unsupervised Learning and Dimensionality Reduction:
   Uses the same two data sets from Supervised Learning with a binary target variable in a series of experiments
    1) Cluster the data using:
         - k-Means